 We outline the proofs.
-For i), as for the previous theorem, we first rephrase the question as showing $(f_T: V_T\rightarrow T, \mathcal{F}_T)$ being ULA.
+For (i), as for the previous theorem, we first rephrase the question as showing $(f_T: V_T\rightarrow T, \mathcal{F}_T)$ being ULA.
 We then need to understand the singularities of the intersections of the zero loci of ttfun's and the simple normal crossing divisors.
-We give explicit resolutions of such singularities.
+We give explicit resolutions of such singularities (§\ref{subsec_resolution}).
 Then, $\mathcal{F}_T$ can be written as the pushforward of its pullback via the resolution map $\pi$.
-The map $f_T\pi$ will be transversal to $SS(\pi^*\mathcal{F}_T)$, from which the ULA statement follows easily. ii) follows from the definition of $\mu c$ sheaves plus the lemma that any two ttfun's can be connected by some ttfam.
-For iii), the argument is similar to the complex analytic case and essentially reduces to a detailed understanding of the geometry of the Radon transform.
-Actually, one can show the stability of $\mu c$ and $\mu c^s$ sheaves for any proper pushforward which shares similar geometric properties as (the pushforward part of) the Radon transform (Proposition \ref{misclemmaspepush}).\\
+The map $f_T\pi$ will be transversal to $SS(\pi^*\mathcal{F}_T)$, from which the ULA statement follows easily.
+Statement (ii) follows from the definition of $\mu c$ sheaves plus the lemma that every two ttfun's can be connected by some ttfam.
+For (iii), the argument is similar to the complex analytic case and essentially reduces to a detailed understanding of the geometry of the Radon transform.
+Actually, one can show the stability of $\mu c$ and $\mu c^s$ sheaves for all proper pushforwards which share similar geometric properties as (the pushforward part of) the Radon transform (Proposition \ref{misclemmaspepush}).\\

 In the appendix, we list some analogies and contrasts among several sheaf theories from the microlocal point of view.